Gaming with a drawing tablet

 * OTD has less lag than manufacturer drivers

-* OTD is highly customizable through it's plug-in system
+* OTD is highly customizable through its plug-in system

 * OTD works across many tablet models